Student-centric advice and objective recommendations

 Additionally, the cost of AP exams may deter you from taking them.
 Especially if it seems unlikely that you’ll pass the test, it could make sense to skip out on it.
 If this is an issue, we recommend looking into reduced cost test vouchers.
 While these might not make them affordable for everyone, they might convince you to try the test out.

 But remember, being scared of hurting your college chances should not be a reason to abstain from the exam!
-You don’t have to send your AP results to colleges.
-And even if you sent them a failing grade, over 75% of admissions officers report that it has no effect on their decisions.
+You don’t have to send your AP results to colleges if you choose not to.

 Don’t miss: Scholarships360’s free scholarship search tool